Project Overview

 Leveraging Demonstration Learning and Invariant Representations for Modular Assembly and Cable Manipulation

-This master’s thesis develops an autonomous robotic system able to manipulate rigid and deformable objects.
+This master’s thesis develops a documented robotic research prototype for manipulating rigid and deformable objects.
 The approach combines kinesthetic demonstration, invariant trajectory representations (DHB), and vision-based perception to insert Ethernet cables and interact with modular components under real-world constraints.
+The public summary should be read as partially reproducible: it depends on local hardware, calibration, and recorded data.

 Key Features